munificent/craftinginterpreters/book/classes-and-instances.md

 </aside>

-Next we emit a new instruction to actually create the class object at runtime.
+Next, we emit a new instruction to actually create the class object at runtime.
 That instruction takes the constant table index of the class's name as an operand.

 After that, but before compiling the body of the class, we define the variable for the class's name.
-Declaring the variable adds it to the scope but remember from the previous chapter that we can't *use* the variable until its defined.
+Declaring the variable adds it to the scope but recall from the previous chapter that we can't *use* the variable until it's *defined*.
 For classes, we define the variable before the body so that methods can refer to their containing class.
 That's useful for things like factory methods.

 Finally, we compile the body.
 We don't have methods yet, so right now it's simply an empty pair of braces.
-Lox doesn't require fields to be declared in the class, so we're done with the body for now.
+Lox doesn't require fields to be declared in the class, so we're done with the body -- and the parser -- for now.

 The compiler is emitting a new instruction, so let's define that: